-First, if you are indeed actually a “hobby” (which the IRS, fun crew that they are, has a formal definition for), you would still need to report your “hobby’s” sales for tax purposes.
-There’s no way around reporting your sales, regardless.
+First, if you are indeed actually a “hobby” (which the IRS, fun crew that they are, has a formal definition for), you would still need to report your “hobby” sales for tax purposes.
+There’s no way around reporting that money, regardless.

 How to report a hobby

-Where it goes: If you’re indeed a hobby (which the IRS also calls an “activity not for profit”), then you should report your total hobby sales (no matter how small) on line 21 of your personal Form 1040, as “other income”.
-Those sales just get lumped in with your personal wages and other family income.
+Where it goes: If you’re indeed a hobby (which the IRS also calls a “not-for-profit activity”), then you should report your total hobby sales (no matter how small) on line 8 of the Schedule 1 that goes with your personal Form 1040, as “other income”.
+Those sales just get lumped in with your personal wages and any other family income.

 How to report a business

 Where it goes: Your business will get it’s own form for taxes.
 For a lot of us creative business owners, that form will be the Schedule C (which is what a sole proprietorship files).
 If not the Schedule C, it will be a similar form.
 With the Schedule C, you’ll report all your business revenue and expenses to calculate your net profit or loss.
-Your net profit or loss travels back over to your personal Form 1040, where it’s lumped in with your personal wages and family income and taxed accordingly.
+Your net profit or loss travels back over to your Schedule 1, line 3.
+Then it too travels to your personal Form 1040, where it’s lumped in with your personal wages and family income and taxed accordingly.
 I delve into the Schedule C here.

 Federal and state are different animals.